fbegue/showcase-poc/README-Showcase-POC.md

-Showcase-POC
+# Showcase-POC

+# TODOS
+- keep an eye out for outdated calls to pageIt (should come from network_utility)
+- trying to break out clean, documented code from `apis/spotify_api.js` into separate files in `spotify_api` directory
+- adding "stubs" where necessary to enable local calls (see: playlist_api.js @ getUserPlaylists)
+    - app.js no longer registers routes prefixed with "_"
+- test/create test runner for other endpoints to verify `utility/network_utility.js` function moves went smoothly
+- adjust startup script to just warn if can't connect to sql
+    - this is part of a larger push to just set this to the side for now

 # contents by directory

 ## apis

-TODO: trying to break out clean, documented code from `apis/spotify_api.js` into separate files in `spotify_api` directory

 `spotify_api.js` | current store for all spotify api related endpoints `spotify_api/base.js` | beginning of reorging spotify features